jouros/Hashivault/README.md

 ## Vault KV secrets engine V2

 Enable V2 secrets Key - Value- engine.
-V2 means that secrets will have version history you can revert to:
+V2 means that secrets will have version history you can revert to.
+Lets create kv (Key Value) secrets storage for path 'devops' and store kv foo=a, change that with foo=b, read current value (b) and read value from version=1 (a):
 ```text
 $ vault secrets list
 Path          Type         Accessor              Description